-For many of us, this is the best time of the year when fruits and vegetables are plentiful!
+For many of us, we’re just leaving summer season when fruits and vegetables are plentiful!
 One of my very favorite fruits are cherries.
 I just can’t get enough of them in July, when they’re in season.
 Not surprising is that my favorite pie flavor is cherry, too.
 In addition to the fact that they’re plump and juicy and just taste amazing, they actually can help with sleep.
 No kidding!
 Read on and I’ll tell you how.

 Most of us have heard of melatonin, right?
 It’s a hormone (produced in our pineal gland in the brain) that helps regulate our circadian rhythm, or internal clocks.
 Cherries are one of the few foods that offer a natural source of melatonin, and thus can help us get a good night’s sleep.
 Drinking a glass before bedtime can really help with insomnia and sleeping through the night.
 Some studies recommend drinking the juice a couple hours before going to bed, too.

 Actually, all cherries have melatonin so take your pick.
 The most important thing (and why I write this blog), is to make sure you buy them organically.
 Non-organic cherries can carry some of the highest loads of pesticides and are listed almost every year in the Environmental Working Group’s “Dirty Dozen List” of fruits and vegetables to consider buying organically.
 Here’s this year’s most current release: https://www.ewg.org/foodnews/dirty-dozen.ph

 Cherries are also bursting with antioxidants, phytochemicals, vitamins, nutrients, and fiber.
 All of which can help support a healthy system and may reduce the risk of certain types of cancers.